-If you lost money in the stock market due to your broker’s misconduct, chances are your claim will be handled by the Financial Industry Regulatory Authority (FINRA).
-According to FINRA, it is the largest securities dispute resolution forum in the world, handling 99% off all securities arbitration claims involving customers of brokerage firms.
+If you lost money in the stock market due to your broker’s misconduct, your claim will likely be handled by the Financial Industry Regulatory Authority (FINRA).
+FINRA states that it is the largest securities dispute resolution forum in the world, handling 99% of all securities arbitration claims involving customers of brokerage firms.

 If you feel you have a securities claim, please contact us by phone or fill out our securities arbitration form.

 Here at the top ten most common claims filed for FINRA arbitration in 2012*:

 These claims arise when your broker or registered investment advisor violates the trust and confidence you placed in them.
 The degree of fiduciary duty owed by different investment professionals varies, and potential revisions to fiduciary duty standards have recently been under review by FINRA.

 You may have a claim for negligence against your broker if the broker fails to comply with industry standards, or fails to act as reasonably prudent broker under the circumstances.

 Your broker’s recommendation must have a reasonable basis in fact.
 If it doesn’t, you may have a claim against your broker for misrepresentation.
 Often this claim arises when an investor is peddling a rumor or “hot tip.”

 Failure to Supervise